leancodepl/corelibrary/README.md

 Change in required dependencies (major version bump) may be also considered a breaking change.

+To simplify versioning process, there exists `Lib.targets` file that specifies version and some NuGet-related properties.
+This forces all libs to have the same version.
+If this stops to be desirable approach, the `Version` element i the targets file should be abandoned.

 ### Referencing packages

 Try not to reference too many NuGets in the core library projects, as this will make versioning harder.
 There are packages "common" to all infrastructure-related projects, that is: